 The Sleep Site, 2013

 Online, visitors can log on to for online dreaming and tweet their dreams in real time.
 The site is equipped with a dream chat log and various audio tracks to create perfect ambiance for sleeping online.
-Resting separately but together, the sleep site produces a platform for collective consciousness.
+IRL, resting separately but together, The Sleep Site produces a platform for collective consciousness.
 Digital dream catchers adorned with feather and beads glitch and shine on sleepers during performances of the piece, where individuals complete the installation by literally sleeping among one another and the video projection.

 Installation and performance: sleeping bags, video projection, website.
 Dimensions Variable.